May 16 1861 Thursday

 New York.
 Commander James Harmon Ward USN set out from the New York Navy Yard with three vessels, the USS Thomas Freeborn, USS Reliance and USS Resolute, to form the first active force of the “Flying Flotilla” or Potomac Flotilla.
 The Flotilla eventually employed between fifteen and twenty-five vessels in the defence of the Chesapeake Bay and its tributaries.

 Ohio.
 Commander John Rodgers USN was ordered to establish a naval force to control the strategically vital western rivers.
-Rodgers purchased three river steamers at Cincinnati for conversion to gunboats; they were renamed as the USS Tyler, USS Lexington and USS Conestoga.
+Rodgers purchased three river steamers at Cincinnati for conversion to gunboats; they were renamed Tyler, Lexington and Conestoga.
 This Union Western Gunboat Flotilla was placed under the control of the Union Army rather than the US Navy so that it could operate unequivocally and in direct support of the armies on western rivers.
 Rodgers was the first commander on the western rivers and he was responsible for the construction and organisation of an entirely new fleet, initially known as the Western Gunboat Flotilla.

 Tennessee.
 The state of Tennessee was officially admitted to the Confederacy under the governorship of Isham Harris.